Robert W. Schafer, Advisor – Rare Earth Sources Due Diligence

 John Treleaven, Advisor – Government Liaison

-John Treleaven spent 32 years in the Canadian Foreign Service working abroad and in Ottawa in a variety of positions with a trade and economic focus.
-As Trade Commissioner he served the Canadian business community in Sao Paulo, San Juan, London, Puerto Rico, San Jose, Costa Rica, Hong Kong, Tokyo, Manila and Ottawa.
-In 1997 he was appointed Canada’s Ambassador to the Philippines.
-In Ottawa he served in a variety of senior positions with a focus on Asia, the policy direction of the Trade Commission Service and on assignment to the Privy Council Office – Jobs Strategy Task Force.
-In 2000 he left the Foreign Service to join the Saskatchewan Trade and Export Partnership (“STEP”) as President and CEO.
+John worked in the Canadian Foreign Service for over 30 years as Canada’s Ambassador to the Philippines and as Trade Commissioner serving the Canadian business community in Sao Paulo, San Juan, London, Puerto Rico, San Jose, Costa Rica, Hong Kong, Tokyo, Manila and Ottawa.
+In Ottawa he served in a variety of senior positions with a focus on Asia, the policy direction of the Trade Commission Service and on assignment to the Privy Council Office.
+In 2000, he joined the Saskatchewan Trade and Export Partnership (“STEP”) as President and CEO.
 STEP is a public/private partnership providing international trade services to over 250 Canadian exporting companies.
-As President of The Treleaven Consulting Group, John continues to deliver international business solutions to a range of private and public sector clients across Canada and abroad.
-He is a director of a number of internationally focused Canadian organizations including the Forum for International Trade Training, Canadian Council for Africa, The Hong Kong – Canada Business Association, the Saanich Peninsula Chamber of Commerce, and serves in an advisory capacity to a number of organizations including Global Vision/Junior Team Canada.
-He has received numerous awards including an Honorary Doctorate in Humanities from the University of Baguio in the Philippines, The Queen’s Jubilee Medal and the Saskatchewan Centennial Medal.
+John continues to deliver international business solutions to a range of private and public sector clients across Canada and abroad.
+He is a director of a number of internationally focused Canadian organizations including the Forum for International Trade Training, The Hong Kong – Canada Business Association and he is Chair of the Board of Mercy Ships Canada which uses hospital ships to deliver free, world-class healthcare services in the world's poorest nations.
+John has received numerous awards including an Honorary Doctorate in Humanities from the University of Baguio in the Philippines, The Queen’s Jubilee Medal and the Saskatchewan Centennial Medal.